 - 35% is payment history (how many payments have you missed)

 - 30% is amount owed (how much of your credit limit you’re using)

 - 15% is length of credit history (how long have you had credit for)

 - 10% is credit mix (how diversified your borrowing is)

 - 10% is new credit (how many new accounts you’ve applied for and recently opened)

 Regular, responsible use of a student credit card—as well as making on time payments on all your other loans—may help you earn a good credit score through improving your performance in all of the factors that contribute to your credit score.

 Another benefit of some student credit cards is that you can actually earn cash back when you make purchases.
 Many credit cards for college students offer cash back rewards that are tailored to the student lifestyle.
-With Discover it® Student Cash Back, for instance, students earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.3 Discover also offers Cashback Match, an unlimited dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.4 That means you could turn $50 cash back into $100.
-Or $100 cash back into $200.
-There is no limit to how much Discover will match.
+With Discover it® Student Cash Back, for instance, students earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.
+Discover also offers Cashback Match, an unlimited dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.
+There is no limit to how much we’ll match.
+That means you could turn $50 cash back into $100.
+Or $100 cash back into $200.3 There is no limit to how much Discover will match.
 These are perks that plain old cash doesn’t have.